ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

   each independently imaging a single channel.

 * There is a new task to remove the continuum from the image by fitting a low-order polynomial to each spectrum independently.

+* Source-finding with **selavy** can then be run on the spectral-cubes.